chrisosaurus/plot/docs/r7rs-small-compliance.md

         `append`
         `reverse`

-6.3.3 symbols
+6.5 Symbols
-    symbols are implemented along with the testing procedures `symbol?`, note however that quoting is not yet implemented and thus symbols are currently always resolved via the env so `symbol?` can never return true.
+    symbols are implemented along with the testing procedures `symbol?`,
+    NB: however quoting is not yet implemented and thus symbols are currently always resolved via the env so `symbol?` can never return true.

-6.3.4 characters
+6.6 Characters
-    this section is completely implemented.
+    The subset of this section that is in r5rs is implemented.

-    plot deviates mildly from the standard as 'special' literals `#\space` and `#\newline` are case sensitive, whereas 6.3.4 defines them to be case insensitive;
+    Plot deviates mildly from the standard as 'special' literals `#\space` and `#\newline` are case sensitive, whereas 6.3.4 defines them to be case insensitive;
     this means that plow will not behave correctly for `#\NEWLINE`.